-GRADUATE PRACTICUM IN CLINICAL PSYCHOLOGY IV (1) Spring/Even Years The Graduate Practicum in Clinical Psychology provides students with the opportunity to gain supervised experience in clinical psychology practice at Isa Psychological Services Center or through external placement in a mental health or social service agency.
-Students are also required to attend a weekly seminar where they receive training and supervision in a particular therapeutic modality.
+GRADUATE PRACTICUM IN CLINICAL PSYCHOLOGY IV (1) Spring/Even Years modality.
 In the fourth practicum, students learn various techniques associated with existential-humanistic therapy and see at least one client for weekly therapy employing the existential-humanistic approach.
 Students are required to complete a minimum of 100 practicum hours over the course of the semester.
 Prerequisite: Consent of instructor.
 Corequisite: PY644.